Wilsonville, Oregon Explained

 Blank1 Info:2412277

-Located within the Portland metropolitan area, the city also includes the planned communities of Charbonneau on the south side of the river, and Villebois on the western edge.
-The city is bisected by Interstate 5 and includes I-5's Boone Bridge over the Willamette.
-Public transportation is provided by the city-owned South Metro Area Regional Transit, which connects to the Portland-based TriMet by train through TriMet's WES and by bus at the Tualatin Park & Ride.
-Students in public schools attend schools in the West Linn-Wilsonville and Canby school districts, including the only traditional high school, Wilsonville High School.
+Located within the Portland metropolitan area, the city also includes the planned communities of Charbonneau on the south side of the river and Villebois on the western edge.
+Wilsonville is bisected by Interstate 5 and includes I-5's Boone Bridge over the Willamette River.
+Public transportation is provided by the city-owned South Metro Area Regional Transit, which connects to the Portland-based TriMet through TriMet's WES Commuter Rail and by bus at the Tualatin Park & Ride.
+The public school districts are the West Linn-Wilsonville and Canby school districts, and the only traditional high school is Wilsonville High School.
 Clackamas Community College and Oregon Tech have satellite campuses in the city.

 History